Ridter/Exchange2domain/README.md

 # Exchange2domain

-All in One tools of [privexchange](https://github.com/dirkjanm/privexchange/).
+All in One tools of [privexchange](https://github.com/dirkjanm/privexchange/) .
+You only need to open the web server port, so **no high privileges are required**.

 Great writeup!
 [Abusing Exchange: One API call away from Domain Admin](https://dirkjanm.io/abusing-exchange-one-api-call-away-from-domain-admin/).